Narayana Murthy son-in-law inducted into UK government

 The resignation of Priti Patel, a high-profile pro-Brexit voice, as international development minister amid controversy over an Israel visit last year had left the top rungs of the UK Cabinet short of many ethnic minority faces.

-The addition of Sunak and Fernandes takes the number of Indian-origin MPs in Theresa May's ministerial team to three, with Alok Sharma Â– Conservative Party MP for Reading West Â– moved from his post as housing minister to employment minister.
+The addition of Sunak, Fernandes and Vara takes the number of Indian-origin MPs in Theresa May's ministerial team to four, with Alok Sharma Â– Conservative Party MP for Reading West Â– moved from his post as housing minister to employment minister.

 He tweeted that he was "looking forward" to his new role in the Department for Work and Pensions (DWP).